Table of Contents

 Neuromuscular scoliosis is caused by an abnormal development of the bones of the spine.
 These types of scoliosis have the greatest chance for getting worse.
 Observation and bracing do not normally work well for these people.
 The majority of these people will eventually need surgery to stop the curve from getting worse.

-Treatment of idiopathic scoliosis is based on the age when it develops.
+Treatment of idiopathic scoliosis usually is based on the age when it develops.

 In many cases, infantile idiopathic scoliosis will improve without any treatment.
 X-rays can be obtained and measurements compared on future visits to determine if the curve is getting worse.
 Bracing is not normally effective in these people.